mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_getting_started/index.md

 Let's leave this here for now.
 We've learnt about some of the ideas behind Vue, created some scaffolding for our example app to live inside, inspected it, and made a few preliminary changes.

-With a basic introduction out of the way, we'll now go further and build up our sample app, a basic Todo list application that allows us to store a list of items, check them off when done, and filter the list by all, complete, and incomplete todos.
+With a basic introduction out of the way, we'll now go further and build up our sample app, a basic Todo list application that allows us to store a list of items, check them off when done, and filter the list by all, complete, and incomplete tasks.

 In the next article we'll build our first custom component, and look at some important concepts such as passing props into it and saving its data state.